dj-neza/LearningFlutter/quizzio/README.md

 # QuizzioApp

 A very simple app to help me learn Flutter through practical examples.
-You can ltake a personality quiz and get a result based on your choices.
+You can take a personality quiz and get a result based on your choices.